kentor/jquery-draggable-background/README.md

 // default options
 $('div').backgroundDraggable()

-// only draggable in the x direction, and image can loop
+// only draggable in the x direction, and dragging is not bounded by the image
 $('div').backgroundDraggable({ bound: false, axis: 'x' })
 ```